-Figure 9: Modelling Output data sets and their contents.
+Figure 11: Modelling Output data sets and their contents.

-How we model results and their contents in SimDM is shown in Figure 9.
-We model results as OutputDataset-s.
-An OutputDataset represents a collection of objects of a particular ObjectType produced by the Protocol during the Experiment, implemented using the objectType reference.
+The model for results and their contents in SimDM is shown in Figure 11.
+Results of experiments are represented by OutputDataset-s.
+As described in section Erreur !
+Source du renvoi introuvable. above, OutputDataset represents a collection of objects of a particular ObjectType (indicated by the objectType reference) produced by the Protocol during the Experiment.
 In the typical case the referenced object will be an OutputDataObjectType defined for the given Protocol.
-But in principle it could also be for example a TargetObjectType, if a user wishes to describe properties of the astronomical objects that have been simulated.
+But by referencing the base class ObjectType, an OutputDataSet may also represent a collection of TargetObjectType-s (see 3.6).
+Hence a user has the possibility to characterise the astronomical objects that have been simulated as well as the more technical objects produced directly.